injasyousef/pdsnd_github/README.md

 - `washington.csv`

 ### Credits
-This project is part of the **Udacity Programming for Data Science with Python Nanodegree**.
+This project was developed as part of the **Udacity Programming for Data Science with Python Nanodegree** program.
-Datasets and project guidance provided by Udacity.
+Datasets were provided by Udacity, and the project was inspired by coursework and related tutorials from the program.